-In this way, you can redirect the force of the attack until it's no longer a threat.
-In this weakened position, the attacker is vulnerable to a variety of throws, controls, and pins.
+You redirect the force of an attack until it's no longer a threat.
+In a weakened position, the attacker is vulnerable to a variety of throws, controls, and pins.

-The art of aikido is a complex art that is often slow to learn.
+The art of aikido is a complex art that is, very often, slow to learn.
 But it doesn't have to be!
-You can speed up your skill development!
+Key Action Steps can certainly speed up your skill development!

 By keeping a firm, stable, centre, your flowing circular movement looks soft, but is actually very powerful.
 It can be used to overcome and control an aggressor who is far bigger and stronger than you.

-The soft or gentle quality of Aikido makes it appealing to people of all ages... men, women, and children.
+The soft or gentle quality of Aikido makes it appealing to people of all ages.